Services:

 Structural Repairs does not treat terracotta repair as a cosmetic patching exercise.
 We treat it as a structural engineering intervention.
 We must secure the building’s envelope while strictly adhering to heritage conservation principles.

-- Precision Pinning and Resin Repair: For blocks that are cracked but structurally viable, we do not unnecessarily destroy historic fabric.
-We stabilise the unit by drilling and injecting micro-stainless-steel pins, anchoring the fractured pieces back to the structural core using specialised, color-matched aerospace-grade epoxies.
+• Precision Pinning and Resin Repair: For blocks that are cracked but structurally viable, we do not unnecessarily destroy historic fabric.
+We stabilise the unit by drilling and injecting micro-stainless-steel pins, anchoring the fractured pieces back to the structural core using specialised, colour-matched aerospace-grade epoxies.

 This is often caused by a process called “crazing” or freeze-thaw damage.
 If moisture gets behind the hard, impermeable glaze (usually through failed pointing) and freezes, the expanding ice physically blows the glaze off the face of the clay block.
 Once the glaze is gone, the highly porous clay beneath absorbs water rapidly, accelerating structural decay.